Powerlearnproject/se-assignment-day-2-git-and-github-jesca3142/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+branching work  in Git helps developers create  isolated environments to work on diffferent  features and not affect the main codebase.

+Why Branching is Important for Collaborative Development;
+multiple developers can work on different projects without interfering with each other. features are done in separate branches making the main codebase remain stable different team can review changes before merging

+The process of creating ,using and merging branches in a typical workflow;
+create a new branch using git branch command. switch to the new branch in the new branch make changes and commit once complete merge the branch to the main

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Pull request allows developers to review and discuss changes before merging them into the main branch How do pull request facilitate code review and collaboration;
+It allows team memebers to review codes inorder to maintain good standards.
+Developers can discuss changes and agree on solution  before merging in the main branch.
+Pull request makes a documentation of the changes made which will be useful in future. pull request prevents bags by ensuaring that changes are tested  in isolation branches before joining them to the main branch

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?